I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONPeritoneal carcinomatosis from non-ovarian malignancies has long been regarded as a terminal disease with limited survival.
-In an attempt to prolong survival, aggressive locoregional therapy, such as combining cytoreductive surgery with perioperative intraperitoneal chemotherapy, has been used.
+Pseudomyxoma peritonei describes extensive mucus accumulation within the peritoneum due to mucinsecreting tumor cells.
+Peritoneal carcinomatosis from non-ovarian malignancies has long been regarded as a terminal disease with limited survival.
+Mesotheliomas arise from the mesothelium lining potential spaces of the body, such as the peritoneum.
+In an attempt to prolong survival in these diseases, aggressive locoregional therapy, such as combining cytoreductive surgery (CRS) with perioperative intraperitoneal chemotherapy, has been used.

 Pseudomyxoma peritonei is a clinicopathologic entity characterized by the production of mucinous ascites and mostly originates from epithelial neoplasms of the appendix.
-As the tumor grows, the narrow lumen of the appendix becomes obstructed and subsequently leads to appendiceal perforation.
-The neoplastic cells progressively colonize the peritoneal cavity and copious mucin production builds up in the peritoneal cavity.
-Appendix tumors causing pseudomyxoma peritonei range from a benign pathologic appearance (disseminated peritoneal adenomucinosis), to malignant pathologic findings (peritoneal mucinous carcinomatosis), with some intermediate pathologic grades.
-Clinically, this syndrome ranges from early pseudomyxoma peritonei fortuitously discovered on imaging or during a laparotomy performed for another reason, to advanced cases with a distended abdomen, bowel obstruction, and starvation.
+Appendix cancer is diagnosed in fewer than 1,000 Americans each year; less than half are epithelial neoplasms.
+As mucin-producing cells of the tumor proliferate, the narrow lumen of the appendix becomes obstructed and subsequently leads to appendiceal perforation.
+Neoplastic cells progressively colonize the peritoneal cavity and produce copious mucin, which collects in the peritoneal cavity.
+Pseudomyxoma peritonei ranges from benign (disseminated peritoneal adenomucinosis) to malignant (peritoneal mucinous carcinomatosis), with some intermediate pathologic grades.
+Clinically, this syndrome ranges from early pseudomyxoma peritonei, fortuitously discovered on imaging or during a laparotomy performed for another reason, to advanced cases with a distended abdomen, bowel obstruction, and starvation.
 The conventional treatment of pseudomyxoma peritonei is surgical debulking repeated as necessary to alleviate pressure effects.
 However, repeated debulking surgeries become ever more difficult due to progressively thickened intra-abdominal adhesions, and this treatment is palliative, leaving visible or occult disease in the peritoneal cavity.
+Five-year overall survival (OS) depends on tumor histology and ranges from 6% for high-grade (HG) tumors to 75% for low-grade (LG) tumors.

 Peritoneal dissemination develops in approximately 10–15% of patients with colon cancer, and despite the use of increasingly effective regimens of chemotherapy and biologic agents in the treatment of advanced disease, peritoneal metastases are associated with a median survival of 6 to 7 months.